OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 By configuring some well-known variables and tagging your ECS cluster appropriately, Octopus can discover this target for you at deployment time.
 Additionally, Octopus will continue to monitor the target, and will remove it if it is removed in AWS.

 - Set the credentials to use during discovery by either
   - Configuring an [AWS account](/docs/projects/variables/aws-account-variables.md) variable in your project named **Octopus.Aws.Account**, selecting an account that has permissions to be able to find the cluster.
-  - Configuring a [worker pool](/docs/projects/variables/worker-pool-variables.md) variable in your project named **Octopus.Aws.WorkerPool** to use in discovery.
-  - If neither of these has been supplied the credentials from the worker set on the deployment step will be used.
+If not configured the credentials from the worker set on the deployment step will be used.
   - Optionally configuring discovery to use an assumed role by setting a variable in your project named **Octopus.Aws.AssumedRole.Arn** as well as other variables to configure the session name, duration and external id if required.
 - Configure which AWS region your ECS cluster resides in by setting a variable in your project named **Octopus.Aws.Regions**.
 - Add tags to the ECS cluster resource within the CloudFormation template to allow Octopus to discover it.
 For our example we can add the following tags to ensure that it is discovered correctly by our (and only by our project) using [variable substitution](/docs/projects/variables/variable-substitutions.md):